A Survey on Foundation Models for Personalized Federated Intelligence: Introduction

-However, these foundational models are widely known for their massive model sizes and reliance on extensive and diverse datasets sourced from books, web pages, and other domains for training~\cite{zhou2024comprehensive}.
+However, FMs are widely known for their massive model sizes and reliance on extensive and diverse datasets sourced from books, web pages, and other domains for training~\cite{zhou2024comprehensive}.
 As a result, they inherently face limitations, including challenges related to data privacy, computational resource constraints, and limited adaptability to domain-specific tasks without further fine-tuning~\cite{lin2023pushing}.
-First, training the GPT-3 model with 175 billion parameters requires 1,024 Nvidia V100 GPUs running for 34 days at an estimated cost of \$4.6 million US dollars~\cite{zhao2024optimizing}, which is an expense that is prohibitive for emerging companies with limited computational resources and financial support.
-Moreover, end users are often reluctant to share private data for training and are concerned about its potential misuse by large models like GPT~\cite{wu2024unveiling}.
-Second, training data may lack comprehensive global representation, leading to inherent biases.
-For instance, models may reinforce stereotypes by associating men with engineers roles and women with caregiving tasks or by favoring racial majorities over people of other ethnic backgrounds in professional recommendations~\cite{lyu2023pathway}.
-Third, new data are continuously generated over time~\cite{aggarwal2023chameleon}, making it challenging to keep large models up-to-date.
+For instance, training a GPT-3 model with 175 billion parameters requires 1,024 Nvidia V100 GPUs running for 34 days at an estimated cost of \$4.6 million US dollars~\cite{zhao2024optimizing}.
+Such high barriers make it infeasible for smaller organizations or emerging companies to develop or even fine-tune such large-scale models, particularly under limited computational and financial constraints.
+In addition, end users are often reluctant to share private data for training and are concerned about its potential misuse by large models like GPT~\cite{wu2024unveiling}.
+The training datasets themselves may also lack global representativeness, leading to embedded biases.
+For instance, associating men with engineering roles and women with caregiving tasks, or favoring majority racial groups over minorities in job recommendations~\cite{lyu2023pathway}.
+Moreover, data in the real world is continuously evolving~\cite{aggarwal2023chameleon}, making it challenging to keep large models up-to-date.
 Retraining or even fine-tuning these models with incremental data is highly costly and poses significant difficulties for end users who lack the resources or expertise to modify them.
-Fourth, personalized applications require models that can adapt to individual users' preferences and unique data patterns.
+Finally, personalized applications require models that can adapt to individual users' preferences and unique data patterns.
 For instance, a healthcare platform may need to offer tailored diagnoses based on a user's medical history, while an e-commerce recommendation system should adjust to personalized shopping behaviors.
-Therefore, traditional centralized foundation model training struggles to meet these needs, as it needs to balance AGI ambitions with the requirement for privacy-preserving personalized intelligence.
+Therefore, traditional centralized FM training struggles to meet these needs, as it needs to balance AGI ambitions with the requirement for privacy-preserving personalized intelligence.